CR-Mercado/MappingBlackIncome/README.md

 # MappingBlackIncome
 Dynamically Mapping Black Household Income

 This app accepts a State and County argument (county derived conditionally on the state selection) and pings the US Census TIGRIS API to get the census tract shapefiles of the selected State and County.
-Note: Some states and/or counties may have corruput files (California being one, unfortunately).
+Note: Some states and/or counties may have corruput files (California having many, unfortunately).
+This is typically most found when running the app on a limited memory platform like shinyapps.io.
+Locally should have minimal issues with the API.

 For each census tract, the median income class is derived into one of five groups: